 Journal Globalization Indicators

-The methodology builds on the pioneering work by Zitt and Bassecoulard (1998), which we complement by the contributions by Buela-Casal (2006), Aman (2016) and two indicators of our own.
+The methodology builds on the pioneering work of Zitt and Bassecoulard (1998), which we complement with the contributions by Buela-Casal (2006), Aman (2016) and two indicators of our own.

-In essence, the most globalized journals have structure (of documents by the country of origin of authors, etc.) that closely resembles the global structure of the whole discipline and vice versa.
+In essence, the most globalized journals have a structure (of documents by the country of origin of authors, etc.) that closely resembles the global structure of the whole discipline and vice-versa.

 Only journals with at least 30 documents in the particular year are included in the calculation.